-A captivating immersion into the heart of a professional rugby club, where they prepare, shape and repair the players.
+This captivating immersive film takes us into the world of an intensely commercial, globalized sport...and right into the locker rooms of a professional rugby club where they prepare, shape and repair the players.

 * * *